-Recoveries of investor education costs
+Recoveries of investor education and knowledge enhancement costs

-Beginning April 1, 2015, the OSC began recovering costs that are in accordance with subparagraph 3.4(2)(b)(ii) of the Securities Act (Ontario) which was amended on June 20, 2012 to expand the purposes for which enforcement monies may be designated to include "for use by the Commission for the purpose of educating investors or promoting or otherwise enhancing knowledge and information of persons regarding the operation of the securities and financial markets" ("investor education costs").
+Beginning April 1, 2015, the OSC began recovering costs that are in accordance with subparagraph 3.4(2)(b)(ii) of the Securities Act (Ontario) which was amended on June 20, 2012 to expand the purposes for which enforcement monies may be designated to include "for use by the Commission for the purpose of educating investors or promoting or otherwise enhancing knowledge and information of persons regarding the operation of the securities and financial markets" ("investor education and knowledge enhancement costs").
 The OSC developed guidelines to assist in determining which costs would be in accordance with subparagraph 3.4(2)(b)(ii).
 The OSC exercised judgement in evaluating the types of costs incurred which would be in accordance with these guidelines.
 See Note 20 for a summary of costs recovered.

-Funds restricted for Canadian Securities Administrators (CSA) Systems operations and redevelopment (Funds Restricted for CSA Systems)
+Funds restricted for Canadian Securities Administrators Systems operations and redevelopment (Funds Restricted for CSA Systems)

-The OSC was appointed to administer the financial management processes of the CSA Systems net assets and act as custodian over any surplus funds.
+The OSC was appointed the Designated Principal Administrator - Operations (DPA) to administer the financial management processes of the CSA Systems net assets and act as custodian over any surplus funds.
 The use of the CSA Systems surplus funds is governed by the four Principal Administrators (PAs), each having one vote on the CSA Systems matters.
 The four PAs are the OSC, British Columbia Securities Commission (BCSC), Alberta Securities Commission (ASC) and l'Autorité des marchés financiers (AMF).

-Based on an evaluation of the contractual terms and conditions related to the arrangement, OSC management has exercised significant judgement to determine that participants in the capital markets, rather than the OSC (or other CSA members, including the Investment Industry Regulatory Organization of Canada (IIROC) in the case of NRD system fee surplus funds accumulated prior to October 12, 2013), obtain the benefit or rewards from the restricted funds or any future development of the CSA Systems.
+Based on an evaluation of the contractual terms and conditions related to the arrangement, OSC management has exercised significant judgement to determine that participants in the capital markets, rather than the OSC (or other CSA members), obtain the benefit or rewards from the restricted funds or any future development of the CSA Systems.
 The OSC does not control or have significant influence over how the restricted funds are managed in performing its custodial role for the CSA Systems.